Skip to main content ↓

 4. “Waste out” to “value in”

-The final marketing trend is focusing on getting more from the waste your bank produces.
+Another marketing trend to focus on is getting more from the waste your bank produces.
 The idea is to extract value from something that is considered waste.

 For example, take AI.
 This tool can drive “waste out” by automating manual processes and freeing up time for your employees.
 It will also bring “value in” by allowing customer-facing employees to focus on important interactions with customers that drive more value inward.